Kaiser rolls are yeast-risen bread rolls, typically made of white wheat flour.

 It can be hard to get the into an exact circle, but it needs to be a pretty good circle, or the folds will look untidy.
 It takes practice before yours stop looking rumpled, or the folds partly unfurl and your rolls look like run-over starfish.

-You can also cheat by buying stamps that will impress the design on top.
+You can also cheat by buying Kaiser roll stamps that will impress the design on top.
 If you are using such a stamp, you have to get the knack of how much to press down.
-If you press down too far into the dough, the design will separate as it rises and bakes and end up looking like a flower; if you press too lightly, the design will just disappear as the dough rises.
+If you press too far down into the dough, the design will separate as it rises and bakes and end up looking like a flower; if you press too lightly, the design will just disappear as the dough rises.
 Even when using a stamp, you still turn them over as they rise, then flip them to design side up just before baking them.

 Still other people attempt to get the look by just slitting the tops crisscross with a sharp knife.

 You make the crust hard by either brushing the rolls with an egg wash just before baking, or putting a pan of boiling water in the oven, or by spritzing them with water two or three times while baking

 Hard rolls are a version of Kaiser rolls made in New York State with an even crispier crust.
 They were renamed “hard rolls” during the First World War against Germany and its Kaiser, and the name stuck.

 Kaiser rolls can be used for sandwiches; you slice them horizontally.

 The popular belief amongst some food writers is that Kaiser rolls were invented in 1487 when Frederick III, the Holy Roman Emperor at the time, ordered his image stamped on them.
 This can’t be verified.
 In fact, there are just as many claims that what he ordered was “4,000 gingerbread cookies” for distribution to children — if it happened at all.

 Sometimes called a “bulkie” in parts of Boston.